xiaojam/xiaojam/README.md

 Halo, aku Ojam.

 ### Current State
 So, what am I up to these days?
 Mostly just grinding away on my Master of Engineering thesis.
-I'm tackling a project focused on optimizing business processes by building out system automation powered by a BPMN Engine.
+I'm tackling a thesis project focused on optimizing business processes by building out system automation powered by a BPMN Engine.
 Think less manual work, more smooth operations!

 Before this, I was slinging code at [BFI Finance](https://github.com/bfi-finance).
 If you ever saw anything from [ojam-bfi](https://github.com/ojam-bfi), that was me!
 Though, let's be real, all of work is locked away in private repos, so probably not, haha.